 Driver Easy will automatically recognize your system and find the correct drivers for it.
 You don’t need to know exactly what system your computer is running, you don’t need to be troubled by the wrong driver you would be downloading, and you don’t need to worry about making a mistake when installing.

-You can update your drivers automatically with either the FREE or the Pro version of Driver Easy.
-But with the Pro version it takes just 2 steps (and you get full support and a 30-day money back guarantee):
+You can update your drivers automatically with either the 7-day free trial version or the Pro version of Driver Easy.
+It takes just 2 steps.
+(And we offer a 30-day money back guarantee on the Pro version):

 1) Download and install Driver Easy.